WinzarH/LikertMakeR/README.md

   1. they are in common usage and easily understood,

-  2. results and conclusions drawn from technically-correct non-parametric statistics are _(almost always)_ the same as for parametric statistics for such data. <br>
+  2. results and conclusions drawn from technically-correct non-parametric statistics are _(almost)_ always the same as for parametric statistics for such data. <br />
-For example, [D'Alessandro _et al._ (2020)](https://cengage.com.au/sem121/marketing-research-5th-edition-dalessandro-babin-zikmund) argue that a summated scale, made with multiple items, "approaches" an interval scale measure.
+[D'Alessandro _et al._ (2020)](https://cengage.com.au/sem121/marketing-research-5th-edition-dalessandro-babin-zikmund) argue that a summated scale, made with multiple items, "approaches" an interval scale measure.

 #### Alternative approaches to synthesising scales

-Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution. <br>
+Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution. <br />
 For example, the following code will generate a vector of values for a single Likert-scale item, with approximately the given probabilities.

           n <- 128